jeroennoten/Laravel-AdminLTE/README.md

 `header`       | Text representing the name of a header (only for headers).
 `icon`         | A font awesome icon for the item.
 `ìcon_color`   | An AdminLTE color for the icon (info, primary, etc).
-`key`          | A unique identifier key for reference the item.
+`key`          | An unique identifier key for reference the item.
 `label`        | Text for a badge associated with the item.
 `label_color`  | An AdminLTE color for the badge (info, primary, etc).
 `route`        | A route name, usually used on link items.